 You don’t have to travel to the ends of the world to enjoy Expedition Ale but if you do… sit back after a hard days exploring aboard the MS Expedition and quench your thirst with our very own Kerry’s best Red Ale, Expedition Ale.
 Now available in the Antarctic during the summer season (southern hemisphere and Arctic summer season (northern hemisphere).

-You can find draught Expedition Ale at Tom Crean Fish and Wine Kenmare, Dan Lowrey’s Tavern in Cork city and John Benny’s in Dingle.
+You can find draught Expedition Ale at Tom Crean Fish and Wine Kenmare, South Pole Inn, Annascaul; McMunns, Ballybunion and Roundy’s Tralee; and now on Norwegian Airlines on their Irish/American routes.
 Bottle’s of Expedition Ale can be found in Kenmare, Dingle and many other outlets in Kerry and Munster, ring Aileen at Tom Crean Fish and Wine on +353 (0)64 664 1589 for further details.